North Korea test-fires new anti-ship cruise missile

 State media described it as a "new type of cutting-edge anti-ship rocket" developed by North Korean scientists that will "bring a great change in the navy's defence of territorial waters".

-The missile appeared identical in design to a Russian anti-ship missile, the KH-35, which is capable of flying at high speeds meters above the sea.
+The missile appeared identical in design to a Russian anti-ship missile, the KH-35, which is capable of flying at high speeds metres above the sea.

 "It looks exactly like a KH-35," said Jeffrey Lewis of the California-based Monterey Institute of International Studies.